Dynamic

 The Verdict

 These tools serve different purposes.
-Tape Backup is a tool while Network Attached Storage (NAS) is a platform.
-We picked Tape Backup based on overall popularity, but your choice depends on what you're building.
+Network Attached Storage (NAS) is a platform while Tape Backup is a tool.
+We picked Network Attached Storage (NAS) based on overall popularity, but your choice depends on what you're building.

 🧊